Skip to content

 On the real repo

-Half day inside the actual codebase.
-Real Codex runs on the agreed tasks.
-Diffs reviewed, tests run, branches merged or rolled back as the gates dictate.
+Real Codex runs on agreed tasks.
+Diffs are reviewed, tests run, and branches merge or roll back by the gate.

 Common questions